gnoKfazaK/Sentiment-analysis/README.md

 # Sentiment-analysis
+## This program consist of using the nltk library to create more synonyms and antonyms of a seed word to sentiment analysis a line of sentence.
-## This is my first pyhon program, sorry for the shitty format
+## This is my first pyhon program, sorry for the shitty format xd.
 ### install the nltk library
 ``` pip install nltk ```
 ### You can input a positive word at first an the program will return a bunch of synonyms as well as antonyms.
 (If the it returns "set()" means that the set is empty, try another positive word)